 - a) Part A items are those which are not subject to restriction under Part B. Papers accompanying Part A agenda items will be published on the website. - b) Part B items are those items which include confidential information under The Local Authorities (Executive Arrangements) (Meeting and Access to Information) (England) Regulations 2012 (where applicable) which includes: - Information provided by a Government department on terms which forbid the disclosure of the information to the public; - Where disclosure to the public is prohibited by a court; - Where the LEP holds "exempt information" under Schedule 12A of the Local Government Act 1972.
-This includes information relating to an individual, relating to the financial or business affairs of a particular person (including Coast to Capital itself), negotiations, labour relations, legal professional privilege and in connection to the investigation or prosecution of a crime. or
+This includes information relating to an individual, relating to the financial or business affairs of a particular person, negotiations, labour relations, legal professional privilege and in connection to the investigation or prosecution of a crime. or - As included in Schedule 12A, commercially sensitive information to either Coast to Capital or another party.